fbpx

 Best Vivarium Animals

-When it comes to vivarium animals, be very selective and make sure to do as much research as you can so you are bringing that inhabitant into the best habitat it will thrive in.
-Below are a few examples of animals that would do well in the setup we’ve built:
+When it comes to vivarium pets, be very selective and make sure to do as much research as you can so you are bringing that inhabitant into the best habitat it will thrive in.
+Below are a few examples of animals that would do well in the setups we build:

 • Isopods – These, as well as springtails, are key to making every terrarium bioactive.
 These guys do an incredible job keeping things clean.